nodejs/nodejs.org/apps/site/pages/en/learn/test-runner/mocking.md

 Here, `bar` is a node_module installed via npm (or yarn, etc).

 Uncontroversially, for unit tests, this should always be mocked.
-For component and integration tests, whether to mock depends on what it is.
+For component and integration tests, whether to mock depends on what this is.

 #### Why